 In-home immersion sessions and prepaid packages are available.
 Please call for additional information and fees.

-The Oaks welcome and support couples and polypods in all stages of their relationships irrespective of any differences in gender, sexual orientation, disability, religious affiliation, race, ethnicity, culture, and alternative lifestyle.
+The Oaks welcome and support couples and polypods in all stages of their relationships irrespective of any differences in gender, sexual orientation, disability, religious affiliation, race, ethnicity, culture, and/or alternative lifestyle.